Skip to content

 Retrieval (recalling known material)Positive (faster, more effortful recall)Arousal amplifies retrieval strength

-Johnson, Johnson and Stanne’s (2000) meta-analysis of 164 studies found cooperation outperforms competition by d=+0.32.
-But here’s the part that rarely gets quoted: Slavin (1990, 1995) showed that without individual accountability and group rewards, cooperation’s advantage drops to a trivial +0.07.
-The method matters more than the format.
-Design beats format.
+Johnson, Johnson and Stanne’s (2000) meta-analysis of 164 studies found cooperation beats competition by d=+0.32.
+The line that almost never gets quoted comes from Slavin (1990, 1995), who showed that strip out individual accountability and group rewards and cooperation’s edge shrinks to a trivial +0.07.
+So the label on the activity, cooperative or competitive, predicts almost nothing.
+How you wire the incentives predicts almost everything.

-Key takeaway: Competition is the engagement engine.
-Spaced repetition is the retention engine.
-They’re symbiotic: competition drives the frequency and intensity of retrieval, while SRS converts those retrievals into permanent knowledge.
+The one thing to remember: competition is the engagement engine and spaced repetition is the retention engine.
+They feed each other.
+Competition sets the frequency and intensity of retrieval, and SRS turns those retrievals into knowledge that lasts.

 📚 Test your history knowledge in a competitive duel